bruno-vdc/courses/README.md

-Repository containing projects, notebooks and exercises developed during extension courses.
+Repository containing projects, notebooks, and exercises developed during short-term extension courses.
 Content may be available in both English and Portuguese.

 Current content: